-The Audit Committee of the Board of Directors has selected BF Borgers CPA PC, an independent registered public accounting firm, to audit our financial statements for the year ended December 31, 2022.
-BF Borgers CPA PC has served as our independent registered public accounting firm since April 2021.
-Prior to April 2021, the Company's independent registered public accounting firm was Sadler Gibb & Associates, LLC, and for the year ending December 31, 2019, Withum served as the Company's independent registered public accounting firm.
+The Audit Committee of the Board of Directors has selected Astra Audit and Advisory, LLC ("Astra"), an independent registered public accounting firm, to audit our financial statements for the years ended December 31, 2023 and 2022.

+BF Borgers CPA PC served as our independent registered public accounting firm from April 2021 through May 2024 at which time the US Securities and Exchange Commission ("Commission") entered an Order denying BF Borgers CPA PC ("BF Borgers") the privilege of appearing or practicing before the Commission as an accountant.
+The Company subsequently terminated BF Borgers as its independent registered public accounting firm.